Elementary BEd - East Kootenay Program

 You may take the admission requirements (year 1) as a College of the Rockies student or at another university or college.
 You will then apply to enter the University of Victoria's Faculty of Education for years 2, 3 and 4.
-You may view the program outline in the UVic calendar.
+See the program outline.

 Once completed you will qualify for a Bachelor of Education degree and a BC teaching certificate.

 If you already have an undergraduate degree please consult an academic adviser in the Teacher Education Advising Office about the Bachelor of Education Post-Degree Professional Program (Elementary).